-.1 In lower elevation areas of Halifax Regional Municipality, the pressure in the Water System is higher.
-Where the calculated pressure in the pressure in the Water Service Connection at the building floor elevation exceeds 550 kPa (80 Psi), the Applicant is to provide a pressure reducing valve, at no cost to the HRWC.
+.1 In lower elevation areas of the Municipality, the pressure in the Water System is higher.
+Where the calculated pressure in the pressure in the Water Service Connection at the building floor elevation exceeds 550 kPa (80 Psi), the Applicant is to provide a pressure reducing valve, at no cost to Halifax Water.